What is Azure SQL Data Warehouse?

 SQL Data Warehouse offers a product level service level agreement (SLA) as part of Microsoft Online Services SLA.
 For more information, visit SLA for SQL Data Warehouse.
 For SLA information about all other products you can visit the Service Level Agreements Azure page or download them on the Volume Licensing page.

 Now that you know a bit about SQL Data Warehouse, learn how to quickly create a SQL Data Warehouse and load sample data.
 If you are new to Azure, you may find the Azure glossary helpful as you encounter new terminology.
-Or, take a look at some of these other SQL Data Warehouse Resources.
+Or look at some of these other SQL Data Warehouse Resources.